EERI/FEMA GRADUATE FELLOWSHIP IN EARTHQUAKE HAZARD REDUCTION

 Applicants must be enrolled in a graduate degree program at an accredited U.S. college or university and must hold U.S. citizenship or permanent resident status.
 All applications must include an academic transcript and a statement of educational and career goals.
 All applications materials must be submitted electronically to EERI including a letter of nomination from a faculty sponsor at the student’s institution and two additional reference letters.
-They should evaluate the applicant’s recent academic performance and the candidate’s potential to contribute to the field.
+Letters should evaluate the applicant’s recent academic performance, document the applicant’s research accomplishments, and assess the candidate’s potential to contribute to the field.

 Submit all required application materials through the online submission form here: https://eeri.org/cohost/registration/fema-grad-fellowship

 The deadline for the 2014-2015 academic year is May 12, 2014.
 Announcement of award will be made June 16, 2014.